Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 5. Wait for confirmation that your insurer filed with the DMV

-You must maintain continuous coverage throughout the required period—any lapse triggers DMV notification.
-If you don't own a vehicle, consider non-owner car insurance with SR-22 filing to satisfy the requirement at a lower cost.
+You must maintain continuous coverage throughout the required period — any lapse triggers DMV notification and resets the clock.
+If you don't own a vehicle, consider a non-owner SR-22 policy (averaging ~$75/month nationally) to satisfy the requirement at a lower cost.
+You can also review the full car insurance with suspended license guide if your license has already been affected.

 Pincher's Pro Tip

-The SR-22 filing fee is minimal ($15–$35), but shop aggressively for the underlying insurance policy itself.
-Premium costs vary dramatically between companies—sometimes by thousands of dollars annually for the exact same coverage.
+The SR-22 filing fee is minimal ($15–$50), but shop aggressively for the underlying insurance policy itself.
+Premium costs vary dramatically between companies — sometimes by thousands of dollars annually for the exact same coverage level.

 Compare Car Insurance Rates in Ohio